-- (a) Metallurgical Thermodynamics-An introduction to the thermodynamics of metallurgical systems including a study of equilibria involving liquid metals, slags, gases and the solid state. - (b) Chemical and Extraction Metallurgy-The application of physicochemical principles to the study of metallurgical processes.
+(a) Metallurgical Thermodynamics-An introduction to the thermodynamics of metallurgical systems including a study of equilibria involving liquid metals, slags, gases and the solid state.

+(b) Chemical and Extraction Metallurgy-The application of physicochemical principles to the study of metallurgical processes.
 Electrochemistry and the related topics of corrosion and hydrometallurgy.
 The engineering basis of extraction metallurgy; heat and mass transfer, high temperature technology.

-- (c) Physical Metallurgy-Theories of diffusion, phase equilibrium and transformation, and their application to alloying, heat treatment, and other metallurgical processes. - (d) Mechanical Metallurgy-Analysis and effects of complex stress states in relation to flow and fracture.
+(c) Physical Metallurgy-Theories of diffusion, phase equilibrium and transformation, and their application to alloying, heat treatment, and other metallurgical processes.

+(d) Mechanical Metallurgy-Analysis and effects of complex stress states in relation to flow and fracture.
 Stress concentration.
 Residual stresses.
-Creep, fatigue and brittle fracture-metallurgical and engineering aspects. - (e) Mineral Processing-The principles and practice associated with liberation, beneficiation, froth flotation, hydrometallurgy, materials handling and process engineering. - (f) Theory of Plastic Deformation-Geometry of slip in metal crystals.
+Creep, fatigue and brittle fracture-metallurgical and engineering aspects.

+(e) Mineral Processing-The principles and practice associated with liberation, beneficiation, froth flotation, hydrometallurgy, materials handling and process engineering.

+(f) Theory of Plastic Deformation-Geometry of slip in metal crystals.
 Polycrystalline materials; preferred orientation.
-Introduction to dislocation theory; application of this theory to yielding, strain ageing, work- and solution-hardening. - (g) X-ray Diffraction and Theory of the Metallic State-X-ray diffraction and its application to metallurgy.
-Development of the modern theory of solids based on the zone theory. - (h) Special Topics-Further development of topics from the above sections.
+Introduction to dislocation theory; application of this theory to yielding, strain ageing, work- and solution-hardening.

+(g) X-ray Diffraction and Theory of the Metallic State-X-ray diffraction and its application to metallurgy.
+Development of the modern theory of solids based on the zone theory.

-For the Mineral Processing section see under 7.023 (Part 2) Mining and Mineral Process Engineering (School of Mining Engineering).
+(h) Special Topics-Further development of topics from the above sections.

+As for 4.011 Metallurgy I, plus: